 The Best Convertible Term Life Insurance Companies

 Last, but certainly not least, make sure you get your convertible term life insurance with the right company.
 Many carriers that offer a conversion option have rather weak permanent coverage options to choose from.

 Instead, choose a company that you know has a solid dividend paying cash value life insurance policy that you would want to convert your term policy into.

 Also, make sure that your contract allows you to convert to the permanent policy of your choosing and doesn’t limit you to a pre-defined substandard policy option.

-Companies such as MassMutual, Penn Mutual, North American, New York Life, Ameritas, and American United Life, all offer convertible term life insurance with the option to convert to excellent cash value policies.
+Companies such as MassMutual, Ohio National, Penn Mutual, Minnesota Life and American United Life all offer convertible term life insurance with the option to convert to excellent cash value policies.

 The alternative is to select the lowest priced term life policy that will only offer you guaranteed universal life insurance with little to no cash value.
 Granted, you saved money with by choosing the cheapest policy available.
 However, the small amount of money you saved is not worth the under performing permanent coverage you are stuck with, unless your only need for the insurance coverage is the death benefit.